zuozhenggh/learning-library/sprints/data-management/sprint-create-dir-adb/sprint-create-dir-adb.md

-# How do I Create a Directory in Autonomous Database?
+# How do I create a directory in Autonomous Database?
 Duration: 2 minutes

 ## Create Directory in Autonomous Database